 Delivering a rock-solid and consistent IU experience

-The IUAA Chartered Alumni Communities Program (CACP) is a framework of operational standards and programs designed to support and develop a strong, vibrant culture of philanthropy which creates the best possible volunteer experience for all who love IU.
-This program identifies university needs and provides resources and training for volunteers to help them fulfill those needs in a fun and efficient manner.
+The IUAA Chartered Alumni Communities Program (CACP) is designed to support and develop a strong, vibrant culture of philanthropy, which creates the best possible volunteer experience for all who love IU.
+This program identifies university needs and provides resources and training to help volunteers fulfill those needs.

-The CACP is unique because its structure remains consistent, but the specific volunteer opportunities may change as university needs evolve.
-It consists of training and education – so our volunteers feel prepared to serve – and a selection of volunteer campaigns that they can choose from that provide needed support to IU and its alumni.
-All alumni volunteers, connected to an official group or as individual, can participate in each campaign to keep these opportunities as inclusive as possible.
+The CACP is unique because its structure remains consistent, but specific volunteer opportunities change as university needs evolve.
+It involves training and education—so our volunteers feel prepared to serve—and a selection of volunteer campaigns that support IU and its alumni.
+All alumni volunteers, whether connected to an official group or acting individually, can participate in each campaign to keep opportunities as inclusive as possible.

-Basic operational standards that each community completes annually to maintain charter status.
+Basic operational standards each community must complete annually to maintain charter status

 Charter requirements